iwenskowicz16/Final-Project-Language-Detection/README.md

 There would be a creator for the object, which has vector<string> and vector<int> inside.
 There would be the getString and getInt functions for the object.
 There would be the getResult function that would do problem 4.
+There also would be the initializer for problem 3.

 ###Milestone2###
 #Problems: